 We study the growth trends in the number of autonomous systems (ASes) seen in the global routing system.
 We also study the number of ASes according to registry.
-The data used for this analysis is derived from Routeview and RIPE BGP dumps over the last 12 years.
+The data used for this analysis is derived from Routeview and RIPE BGP dumps between 1998 and 2010.
 To map ASes to registries, we used Team Cymru's WHOIS lookup service.
-More information about the data collection and pre-processing is in Amogh Dhamdhere and Constantine Dovrolis' IMC paper, "Ten years in the evolution of the internet ecosystem" and in the paper's supplemental data page.
+More information about the data collection and pre-processing is in Amogh Dhamdhere and Constantine Dovrolis' IEEE/ACM Transactions on Networking paper, "Twelve years in the evolution of the internet ecosystem" and in the paper's supplemental data page.

 A comprehensive analysis of AS Number (ASN) trends by Geoff Huston is available online at The 32-bit AS Number Report.
 That analysis studies AS allocations globally and according to registry over time.
 Huston also studies advertised vs unadvertised ASNs, but only for the global case.
 Here, we focus on advertised (as opposed to allocated ASes), and split them according to the registry from which they were allocated.